Language Learning at JIS

 Where possible, language is integrated into our Programme of Inquiry, but it is also taught as ‘stand-alone’.
 Purposeful inquiry is at the core of all our language teaching.
 Students analyse language though authentic literature, they read for meaning and develop independence in the writing process.

 We use Reading Recovery Guidelines and a range of differentiated texts to support reading.
 Groupings are flexible, accounting for different reading needs to be addressed.
 We use Get Reading Right as a resource for the introduction of phonics and pre-reading skills.
 A multi-sensory approach is used and phonics instruction is differentiated according to the children’s needs.
 Phonics instruction is applied to authentic reading situations.
+In RFeception and P1 all students do an intensive 'phonemic awareness course' to help build strong foundations.
 Letter formation skills are taught starting in Reception and are then further developed in other classes.
 Students are encouraged to develop a legible, cursive style of handwriting in English as they progress through the school.
 The writing of characters is taught in Mandarin and Japanese lessons starting in P1 and P2.
 Spelling is taught through individualised and group programmes in all years, supported by word study inquiry and a variety of materials including ‘Words Their Way.’
 The application of spelling into everyday writing and the understanding of how language works is the ultimate goal.
-For writing activities, we encourage a range of approaches and use ‘First Steps’ (Aus) as a framework from which to structure inquiries into purposes of writing and associated skills, comprehension and grammar.
+For writing activities, we encourage a range of approaches and use a variety of uptodate sources as a framework from which to structure inquiries into the purposes of writing and associated skills, comprehension and grammar.

 Additional Languages at JIS